Copyright 2019 Zoe Zuniga Fiction, short story

-“George it’s me, Marion.”
-I am held close to a shoulder.
-I am turned over and laid on my back.
+“George, it’s me, Marion.”
+I am held close to a shoulder, then turned over and laid on my back.
 I get dizzy.
 Suddenly I am looking up into a gigantic, blurry face.
 “Shh, shh,” She says.
 I am gently snuggled to a chest and rocked.
-“You had a bit of a rough time with the birth process but everything is fine, and I must say you are looking adorable in this new little body.”
+“You had a bit of a rough time with the birth process, but everything is fine, and I must say you are looking adorable in this new little body.”
 I stop crying.
 The voice is familiar.
 This voice and face belong to my wife, Marion, I now remember.
 Her kind face is much bigger than usual.
 The wrinkles crease even more as she smiles at me.

 “Oh good, I see you recognize me, lover.
 Get some sleep, and then we’ll process the birth.
 You’re doing just fine.”

 Another old face comes into view, bearded.
 He smiles.
 “Hey George, old guy, looking good.”

 “Hold his head” Marion urges as she hands me over.